| I read an article recently about a home improvement con

 viewed to be impractical and have historically had almost no impact on the moral behavior

+of average people who pay absolutely no attention to them.
 Virtue ethicists, on the other hand, argue that if one starts with good intentions and

 is guided by habitually ingrained, and good, virtues, the actions that follow will also be